Lepidium meyenii: Growth

 Alpaca manure is used to fertilize maca croplands.

-Maca (Peruvian ginseng) seedlings usually emerge about one month after sowing, with the onset of the rainy season in October.
+The seedlings usually emerge about one month after sowing, with the onset of the rainy season in October.
 In the vegetative phase, from May to June, the lower part of the hypocotyl, as well as the upper part of the tap root, grows in size.
 After 260 to 280 days, it is formed into the harvestable hypocotyl.
 If the root is left in the soil, it is dormant for two to three months in the time of the cold, dry season until August.
 Then, it will form a generative shoot on which the seeds ripen five months later.
-One plant can form up to 1000 tiny seeds, 1600 of which weigh about one gram.
+One plant can form up to 1,000 tiny seeds, 1,600 of which weigh about one gram.
 Thus, only relatively few plants are needed for propagation.
 The cultivated plants are selected for preferred size and color, then placed 50–100 mm deep in pits with alternate layers of grass and soil to protect them from drying out.
 They are fertilized heavily, as maca is an exhaustive crop of soil.
 The cultivation cycle is strictly linked to seasonality.

 Traditionally, land preparation was done by hand.
 Nowadays, tractor plowing is also used.
 As maca grows on sites where no other crops can be cultivated, it is often found after long fallows of sheep grazing pastures.
 Maca croplands, thus, traditionally are only fertilized with sheep and alpaca manure; however, fertilizer application could prevent soils from depleting in nutrients.

 Weeding or pesticide application usually is not necessary.
 The climate is not suitable for most weeds or pests.
 Nearly all maca cultivation in Peru is carried out organically; maca is seldom attacked.
 Maca is sometimes interplanted with potatoes, as it is known to maca farmers that the plant naturally repels most root crop pests.

 Harvest

 The harvest is done manually, with the leaves left in the field as livestock feed or organic fertilizer.

 The yield for a cultivated hectare may reach an estimated 15 tons in fresh hypocotyls, resulting in around 5 tons of dried material.
 According to the Ministry of Agriculture of Peru, however, average maca yields for 2005 were only 7 t/ha, with a great variation between different sites.
 Although maca has been cultivated outside the Andes, it is unclear whether it develops the same active constituents or potency outside of its natural habitat.
 Hypocotyls grown from Peruvian seeds form with difficulty at low elevations, in greenhouses, or warm climates.